lindanimoyo-plantpath/sciprog-sfu.github.io/_posts/2016-11-22-Intro_to_Latex.markdown

 ---
 title: '"Intro to LaTeX" by Dan Fornika'
-text: "Join us for a one-hour introduction to the LaTeX markup language, using the online editor 'ShareLaTeX'"
+text: "Join us for a one-hour introduction to the LaTeX markup language.
+We will be using the online editor 'ShareLaTeX'."
 location: Simon Fraser University, Burnaby Campus, Library Research Commons
 link: https://github.com/sciprog-sfu/sciprog-sfu.github.io/issues/140
 date: 2016-11-22